ThorvaldOF/aliexpress-sdk/README.md

 ### Executing the Request

-Once the request is configured, you can execute it using the client:
+Execute the request asynchronously using the `IopClient`:

 ```rust
 use tokio::runtime::Runtime;